jbouter/snippets/i3/readme.md

 # Required software
 * owncloud (daemon gets started in i3/config)
+* rofi (or dmenu, but then you need to change the config around)
 * network-manager-applet (gets started in tray)
 * networkmanager-dmenu-git (AUR) (github: https://github.com/firecat53/nmcli-dmenu)
 * chromium (used as mod+b browser launcher)